-I spoke yesterday at Design Management Institute’s Make it Happen event.
-I was given the last slot of the day, which is always tricky.
+I recently spoke at the Design Management Institute’s Make it Happen event.
+I had the closing slot of the day which is always tricky.
 Everyone’s tired and ready for beer.

-I threw in a wrinkle the awesome organizers let me try: I built my talk during the day, based on the best and most dangerous ideas I heard other speakers and attendees say.
+I tried an experiment with the permission of the organizers: I built my talk during the day, based on the best and most dangerous ideas I heard other speakers and attendees say.

 Stunt talks are gambles.
 This one went well, as the audience was great and followed me to some uncomfortable, albeit entertaining, places.
 Thanks to all for playing along, and those who gave me ideas and notes.

 Here’s a brief summary and a link to the slides (PDF).
 Video (from AEA) at bottom.

 1. Everyone is a Designer

 I making a living writing books.
 But I know many people in this world write more words in email than I’ll ever publish.
 Are they not writers?
 Of course they are.
 Many are not as good at the professionals are, but some are better.
 Designers need to have the same attitude – all people design something, or at least believe they do – and we should be open to good ideas regardless of their source.